konskons11/ViRAE/README.md

 Installation of the standalone application
 ---------------
 The ZWA2 standalone application is distributed for Linux and MacOS systems and may be executed directly after download.
 The prerequisites of ZWA2 ([bwa 0.7.17](https://github.com/lh3/bwa/releases/tag/v0.7.17) and [samtools 1.13](https://github.com/samtools/samtools/releases/tag/1.13)) will be verified for installation upon ZWA2 execution and if not installed, they will be downloaded automatically by the program.

+_!!!**IMPORTANT NOTES**!!!_

+> 1)This is an unoptimized proof of concept pipeline.
+It is quite slow

+> 2)If your raw reads contain the letter 'S' in the contig name you should replace it before running the pipeline (eg. use sed)

+> 3)This script has been tested on single-end raw reads only.
+Nothing suggests that it will not work for paired-end reads after pairing them.

 Usage
 ---------------